 We primarily sell our solutions through our direct sales organization, which covers most major metropolitan markets in the United States.
 Our sales organization is comprised of our capital sales team, responsible for generating new customer demand for Tablo, and our clinical sales team, responsible for driving utilization and fleet expansion of Tablo consoles at existing customer sites.
 In addition, our field service team provides maintenance services and product support to Tablo customers.
-Our field sales and service teams represent 46% of our total full-time employees as of March 31, 2023.
+Our field sales and service teams represent 46% of our total full-time employees as of June 30, 2023.
 The same sales organization and field service team drive Tablo penetration in both the acute and home markets.
 We believe the ability to leverage one team to serve both markets will result in significant productivity and cost optimization as we continue to scale our business.

-We generate revenue primarily from the initial sale of Tablo consoles, and recurring sales of consumables, including the Tablo cartridge, which generates significant total revenue over the life of the console.
+We generate revenue primarily from the initial sale of Tablo consoles and recurring sales of consumables, including the Tablo cartridges, which generates significant total revenue over the life of the console.
 We generate additional recurring revenue via annual service contracts and shipping and handling charged to customers.
-Our total revenue was \$33.5 million and \$30.6 million for the three months ended March 31, 2023 and 2022, respectively.
+Our total revenue was \$36.0 million and \$25.1 million for the three months ended June 30, 2023 and 2022, respectively, and \$69.5 million and \$55.6 million for the six months ended June 30, 2023 and 2022, respectively.

 Historically, we have financed our operations and capital expenditures primarily through sales of redeemable convertible preferred stock and common stock, revenue from sales, and debt financing.
 Since our inception, we have incurred net losses in each year.
-For the three months ended March 31, 2023 and 2022, we incurred net losses of \$44.0 million and \$36.9 million, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$832.9 million.
+For the three months ended June 30, 2023 and 2022, we incurred net losses of \$44.0 million and \$43.8 million, respectively, and for the six months ended June 30, 2023 and 2022, we incurred net losses of \$88.0 million and \$80.7 million, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$877.0 million.
 We expect to continue to incur significant expenses for the foreseeable future and to incur operating losses in the near term.